 Fiscal 2018.
 The fiscal 2018 General Appropriations Act was based on estimated tax collections of \$26.504 billion, including revenues dedicated to the MBTA, the MSBA and the Workforce Training Fund, excluding large tax-related settlements and judgments.
-Preliminary tax revenues (including large tax-related settlements) for the first two months of fiscal 2018, ended August 31, 2017, totaled \$3.509 billion, an increase of approximately \$66.3 million, or 1.9%, over the same period in fiscal 2017.
+As indicated above, the fiscal 2018 estimate was revised upward to \$26.661 billion on January 12, 2018.
+Preliminary tax revenues (including large tax-related settlements) for the first eight months of fiscal 2018, ended February 28, 2018, totaled \$17.171 billion, an increase of approximately \$1.307 billion, or 8.2%, over the same period in fiscal 2017.

-The table on the next page shows the tax collections for the first two months of fiscal 2018 and the change from tax collections in the same period in the prior year, both in dollars and as a percentage.
+The table on the following page shows the tax collections for the first eight months of fiscal 2018 and the change from tax collections in the same period in the prior year, both in dollars and as a percentage.
 The table also notes the amount of tax collections during the fiscal year that are dedicated to the MBTA and the MSBA.